Download high-resolution image Look inside

 0:00

 Whether they’re digitizing archives, chasing down cybercriminals, or discovering new planets, these public servants are committed to their work and universally reluctant to take credit.
-Expanding on the Washington Post series, the vivid profiles in Who Is Government? blow up the stereotype of the irrelevant bureaucrat.
-They show how the essential business of government makes our lives possible, and how much it matters.
+Expanding on the celebrated Washington Post series, these vivid profiles show how the essential business of government makes our lives possible.

 Praise for Who Is Government?